wqking/eventpp/doc/eventqueue.md

 ```c++
 bool empty() const;
 ```
-Return true if there is no any event in the event queue, false if there are events in the event queue.
+Return true if there is no any event in the event queue, false if there are any events in the event queue.
 Note: in multiple threading environment, the empty state may change immediately after the function returns.
-Note: don't write loop as `while(! eventQueue.empty()) ;`.
+Note: don't write loop as `while(! eventQueue.empty()) {}`.
 It's dead loop since the compiler will inline the code and the change of empty state is never seen by the loop.
 The safe approach is `while(eventQueue.waitFor(std::chrono::nanoseconds(0))) ;`.

 ```c++
 void wait() const;